poliva/a-instant/README.md

 1. Select text in any application
 2. Double-tap your trigger key
 3. Enter your prompt in the popup window
-4. The selected text will be replaced with the AI response
+4. In standard mode: The selected text will be replaced with the AI response
+5. In non-destructive mode: The AI response will be displayed below your prompt, with options to copy or clear

 ## License